xelixdev/django-pgviews-redux/README.md

 ## Python 3 Support

-Django PGViews Redux only supports Python 3.6+.
+Django PGViews Redux only officially supports Python 3.7+, it might work on 3.6, but there's no guarantees.